-Located just north of Holetown, Paynes Bay Beach is one of the most beautiful on the island.
+Located just South of Holetown, Paynes Bay Beach is one of the most beautiful on the island.
 It is a pristine stretch of white sand and turquoise waters that is almost always calm and perfect for swimming, snorkeling and a whole range of water sports.
 Paynes Bay is also one of the best places on the island to swim with Turtles.
 If you are a strong swimmer you can actually swim from the beach to see them.

 There are several excellent restaurants either located directly on the beach on Paynes Bay or within a couple of minutes walk.